Why Buying Health Insurance Early in Life is a Smart Financial Move

 Still easy to ride out the waiting period

-May be tough to ride out waiting period
+It may be tough to ride out the waiting period

 Chances of filing claims